Have you been asked does ants fart? Ants are very successful species of insects that have existed for as long as we can remember.

 Read more: How Do I Get Rid Of Carpenter Ants | Steps To Follow

-How Do Insects Breath?
+How Do Insects Breathe?

 When we talk about the emission of gas, talking about its opposite is also an intriguing topic.
 Do insects breathe the same way that mammals do, through their mouths?
 Are they able to catch their breath?

-Insects do not have lungs but instead breathe through a network of very small tubes known as tracheae.
+Insects do not have lungs but instead, breathe through a network of very small tubes known as tracheae.
 Spiracles, which are very small holes, are located all over their exoskeleton.

 These spiracles allow air to enter their bodies, which is subsequently distributed throughout the numerous tubes.
 The amount of oxygen that is already present in the air has a direct bearing on how far oxygen may go.

-This suggests that there may have been enormous insects roaming the globe at times when there was a significantly higher concentration of oxygen in the atmosphere, such as during the paleozoic era.
+This suggests that there may have been enormous insects roaming the globe at times when there was a significantly higher concentration of oxygen in the atmosphere, such as during the Paleozoic era.

 Read more: How to Use Pyrid Aerosol Insecticide